FlashArray Array Manager Overview

 Enter in the credentials and FQDN to the local array in the local array(s) entry form:

-Note that starting with SRA release 3.1, you can enter in more than one array in the local arrays address box.
+Note that starting with SRA release 3.1, more than one array can be entered in the local arrays address box.
 Each array can be entered in via comma separation.
 The requirement to do that though is that the same credentials are valid for each array.
-If they have different credentials, you will need to create a separate array manager pair.
+If they have different credentials, a separate array manager pair will need to be created.

 Once the local array has been added, add in the connection information for the peer array.
 Towards the bottom of the screen, enter in the target information for the peer array in the section called "The peer Array(s)".

-In this case I have entered in the peer FlashArray as flasharray-m20-1.purecloud.com.
+In this case flasharray-m20-1.purecloud.com has been entered as the peer FlashArray.
 This represents the following replication connection listed on flasharray-m50-1.purecloud.com:

 The full local array manager looks as follows: